husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ![image](/assets/img/howToStart/7_createNewProj.png)

-Select CORE2 board, HowToStart project template and enter name, eg. myFirstProject, and click "Create project" button.
+Select CORE2 board, chose HowToStart project template and enter name, eg. myFirstProject, and click "Create project" button.

 ![image](/assets/img/howToStart/8_projSettings.png)

-This is a web Integrated Development Enironment in which you can write a firmware for your device, and upload the firmware through the Internet.
+This is a web Integrated Development Environment in which you can write a firmware for your device, and upload the firmware through the Internet.

 ![image](/assets/img/howToStart/9_webIDEmain.png)

-Click "<none>" next to "selected device" and select "myFirstDev" device.
+Click "\<none\>" next to "selected device" and select "myFirstDev" device.

 ![image](/assets/img/howToStart/10_webIDEselectDev.png)